xyzwvut/CacheFS/README.md

 Cache is organized in pools (LRU, pinned)?

-Syncher
+Syncer
 =======
 Keep log of modified files.
 Push them via the backend to the server if avialable.

 Backend
 =======
-Abstract away different forms to access the files on the server e.g. SSHFS, SMB, AFP, ssh, ftp
+Abstract away different forms to access the files on the server e.g. cp, rsync, SSHFS, SMB, AFP, ssh, ftp
 - Interface
   - list files (pathname)
   - get  (pathname, offset, size)